openrails/openrails/Source/Documentation/Manual/software-platform.rst

 or other device which is connected to your local network.

-The simplest way to access these samples is to start the game and then launch a browser on the smae PC.
+The simplest way to access these samples is to start the game and then launch a browser on the same PC.
 Then enter "localhost:2150" into your browser address bar.
 (2150 is the default port number set in :ref:`Menu > Options > General <options-web-server-port>`)

 Sample Web Pages